top of page

 Our History

-The Society's history in Baton Rouge started in 1865 at St. Joseph Cathedral.
-Since the start of the St. Joseph St. Vincent de Paul Conference, our Society has been striving to recognize and meet the needs of the poor in our community.
-Today we have 25 conferences with over 300 active members who regularly make home visits to help the poor.
-Our volunteers make home visits to the needy to provide assistance with a wide range of needs including rental assistance, utility payments, food, and other basic necessities.
-Last year, these volunteers made home visits and distributed $1,085,000 in assistance.
+St. Vincent de Paul's history in Baton Rouge began in 1865 at St. Joseph Cathedral.
+Today, over 300 active members of 25 Conferences (chapters) regularly make home visits to serve our neighbors in need.
+During these visits and other face-to-face encounters, our Vincentian volunteers provide assistance with a wide range of needs including rental assistance, utility payments, food, and other basic necessities.
+Last year, these volunteers distributed $1,085,000 in assistance.

-In 1963, the Society opened the St. Vincent de Paul Thrift Store to assist the poor of our community.
-The store program provides clothing, bedding, appliances, furniture and household items, free of charge, to those in need.
-We now 4 store locations.
-Any revenues produced by the store program are put back into our programs.
+In 1963, the Society opened the St. Vincent de Paul Thrift Store to provide no-cost clothing and household items to those in need as well as to raise funds in support of the mission.
+SVDP now operates four store locations.
+All store profits are directly invested into our programs.

 In 1982, the Society opened the St. Vincent de Paul Dining Room.
-The dining room is the number one hot meal provider in our community and the only facility of its kind open seven days a week.
-We serve those experiencing homelessness, elderly, transient and poor.
-In our 40+ years of service, we have served millions of meals.
-In 2023 alone, we served over 310,000 meals.
+The dining room is the number one hot meal provider in the Baton Rouge area and the only facility of its kind open seven days a week, 365 days a year.
+In our 40+ years of service, we have served millions of meals, with over 300,000 meals served annually.

 The original Bishop Ott Shelter opened in December of 1991.
-This program serves men experiencing homelessness at its 2550 Plank Road location.
+This program serves men experiencing homelessness at its Plank Road location.
 In 1997, the Society opened the Bishop Ott Day Center and Night Shelter.
-We help those experiencing homelessness find employment, improve their education, receive substance abuse treatment and get back on their feet.
-Our philosophy is not to give an easy handout, but instead to offer those in need an opportunity to get their lives back on track.
-This year, the Bishop Ott Shelter Program will help over 1,000 individuals experiencing homelessness by providing life skills education, money management, job counseling, parenting courses and housing assistance.
+We help those experiencing homelessness find employment, improve their education, and get back on their feet.
+Each year, the Bishop Ott Shelter Program serves over 1,000 individuals experiencing homelessness by providing life skills education, money management, job counseling, and housing assistance.

-In 1995, the Society opened the St. Vincent de Paul Community Pharmacy.
-The pharmacy provides necessary prescription medicines free of charge to those who are unable to pay for them.
-We serve the poor, those experiencing homelessness and elderly.
-In 2023, our pharmacy dispensed prescriptions with a retail value of almost $700,000 to the poorest of the poor in our community.
+In 1995, the St. Vincent de Paul Community Pharmacy was founded.
+This pharmacy provides lifesaving prescription medicines, as well as over the counter medications and durable medical equipment free of charge to those who are unable to pay for them.
+We serve our low-income neighbors, those experiencing homelessness, and seniors.
+In 2025, our pharmacy dispensed prescriptions with a retail value of over $1,000,000 to neighbors in need in our community.

 Thirst for Justice is a legal clinic where the underprivileged in the Baton Rouge community will have the opportunity to consult with an attorney.
 The project was initiated when Retired Judge Melvin Shortess approached the Pro Bono Project and St. Vincent de Paul with the idea for the clinic.